 to the activities fair?

 Above all, you need things to advertise your group.
-Though these vary based on preference, cost, availability etc., common and effective tools will be a banner, display board, fliers (to hand out), business cards, and literature (to hand out or to show).
+Though these vary based on preference, cost, availability etc. Common and effective tools will be a banner, display board, flyers (to hand out), business cards, and literature (to hand out or to show).
+Many of these items can be requested for free from SSA at the Tabling Supplies request page.
 If you have them, consider bringing photos of things your group has done.
 You will need sign-up sheets and pens for students to give you their contact information - don't trust that they will remember to get in touch with you!
 Remember you can apply for a project grant if you want to buy supplies.

-You may also want to dress in an attention-grabbing manner; although group or freethought-related t-shirts cost money, even wearing buttons or stickers can work.
+You may also want to dress in an attention-grabbing manner; if you don't have group t-shirts, wearing matching buttons or stickers can work.
 Some groups have dressed as pirates in reference to the Flying Spaghetti Monster.

 Usually, your school will provide a table for you to set up a booth, but make sure that this is the case!
 You may also want folding chairs, and don't forget normal outdoor gear - water bottles, sunscreen, or an umbrella!

 Since this is about promoting YOUR group, collaboration doesn't really apply.
 However, this isn't always the case - if, say, your group can't or doesn't get a table, it may be possible to cozy up to a sympathetic organization and share their booth.
 Try as hard as you can to get a table - this is the time to recruit new members!

 It's also a good idea to send a leader around the fair to greet leaders of ally groups.
 Look out for groups that are related feminism, interfaith, science, and any other themed group that might want to work with you in the future.